List of Planetary characters: John Stone

 A spy and sometime confidant of Snow.
 He is nearly as old as Snow yet appears to be no older than 50.
-Revealed to be an unwilling agent of the Four, and eventually saved by Snow.
+Revealed to be an unwilling agent of the Four, he was eventually saved by Snow.
 He began his career in espionage with the OSS during World War II.
 According to Snow, Stone essentially invented psychological operations.
 It is revealed that the reason he does not age is because of some remedy and/or technological enhancement the Four shared with him.
 Stone is an homage to Marvel's Nick Fury and Ian Fleming's James Bond.

 John Stone also has a strange right hand, which he calls "The Devil's Paw".
 This hand might well be inspired by Michael Moorcock's Corum Jhaelen Irsei - Moorcock's name appears on a streetsign in an earlier issue.
 This could also be a reference to the Satan Claw, signature weapon of Nick Fury's rival Baron Strucker.